Adolfo Olivares: Club career

 As a youth player, Olivares was with club Estrella de Ocoa.
 At a professional level, he mainly developed his career in the Chilean top division.
 He made his professional debut with Everton de Viña del Mar in 1961.
 After two seasons with Ferrobádminton, he joined Universidad de Chile in 1964, taking part in the well-known squad known as El Ballet Azul, staying with them for three seasons.
 In his homeland at the top division, he also played for Palestino, Huachipato, Santiago Morning, Audax Italiano and Magallanes.

 Abroad, he played for Alianza in El Salvador and both The Strongest and Aurora in Bolivia.
-With The Strongest, he won the league title in 1974 and took part in the 1975 Copa Libertadores.
+With The Strongest, where he coincided with his compatriot Manuel Jesús Ortiz, he won the league title in 1974 and took part in the 1975 Copa Libertadores.

 His last club was Unión San Felipe in the 1979 season.

 Following his retirement, he went on playing football at the amateur level in leagues such as Liga La Reina from Huechuraba and Liga Independiente de Fútbol from Santiago.